 We are a vertically integrated, clinical stage gene therapy company with six programs in clinical development and a broad pipeline of preclinical and research programs.
 We have core capabilities in viral vector design and optimization and gene therapy manufacturing, as well as a potentially transformative gene regulation technology.
 Led by an experienced management team, we have taken a portfolio approach by licensing, acquiring and developing technologies that give us depth across both product candidates and indications.
-Though initially focusing on the eye, salivary gland and central nervous system, we intend to expand our focus in the future to develop additional gene therapy treatments for patients suffering from a range of serious diseases.
+The Company's initial focus is on three distinct areas of unmet medical need: ocular, including inherited retinal diseases and large degenerative ocular diseases, neurodegenerative diseases and severe forms of xerostomia.
+Though initially focusing on the eye, central nervous system and salivary gland, we intend to expand our focus in the future to develop additional gene therapy treatments for patients suffering from a range of serious diseases.

 We own and operate a flexible and scalable viral vector manufacturing facility in London, United Kingdom that we expect can supply our current ophthalmology, neurodegenerative disease and salivary gland clinical and preclinical programs through regulatory approval and, should they be approved, provide sufficient capacity for commercial production.
-Completed in early 2018 and designed to meet global regulatory requirements, including the current good manufacturing practices, or cGMP, required by the U.S. Food and Drug Administration, or FDA, our 29,000 square foot facility has two cell production suites, three independent viral vector production suites providing multi-product and multiviral vector manufacturing capabilities and an integrated, flexible fill-and-finish suite.
-In May 2018, we were granted a license to manufacture gene therapy product candidates in our cGMP compliant manufacturing facility by the UK Medicines and Healthcare products Regulatory Agency, or MHRA.
+Completed in early 2018 and designed to meet global regulatory requirements, including the current good manufacturing practices, or cGMP, required by the U.S. Food and Drug Administration, or FDA, our 29,000 square foot facility has two cell production suites, three independent viral vector production suites providing multi-product and multi-viral vector manufacturing capabilities and an integrated, flexible fill-and-finish suite.
+In May 2018, we were granted a license to manufacture gene therapy product candidates in our cGMP compliant manufacturing facility by the United Kingdom's Medicines and Healthcare products Regulatory Agency, or MHRA.
 The MHRA re-certified the facility in the second quarter of 2020.

-We have expanded our manufacturing capabilities by acquiring a second cGMP viral vector manufacturing facility and a cGMP plasmid and DNA production facility in Shannon, Ireland.
-We completed the acquisition of these facilities in January 2021.
-The campus encompasses 150,000 square feet and will include a high capacity cGMP manufacturing hub, clinical supply storage, quality control laboratories for global release, up to ten viral vector production suites, fully scalable automated fill and finish facilities, an extensive warehouse and a separate cGMP plasmid and DNA manufacturing facility.
-We believe building our second viral vector manufacturing facility and bringing cGMP plasmid and DNA production inhouse will provide greater flexibility and efficiency as we advance our product candidates through development, and should they be approved, commercial production.
+We have expanded our manufacturing capabilities by acquiring the buildings for our second cGMP viral vector manufacturing facility and our first cGMP plasmid and DNA production facility in Shannon, Ireland.
+We completed the acquisitions in January 2021.
+The campus encompasses 150,000 square feet and will include a high capacity cGMP manufacturing hub for clinical through commercial supply, clinical supply storage, quality control laboratories for global release, up to twelve viral vector production suites, fully scalable automated fill and finish facilities, an extensive warehouse and a separate cGMP plasmid and DNA manufacturing facility.
+We believe building our second viral vector manufacturing facility and bringing cGMP plasmid and DNA production in-house will provide greater flexibility and efficiency as we advance our product candidates through development, and should they be approved, commercial production.